gs1-germany/GreenPaper_EUDeforestationRegulation/README.md

     "ex:scientificName": "Theobroma cacao",
     "ex:commodityDescription": [
         {
             "@value": "Cocoa refers to the dried and fully fermented seeds of Theobroma cacao, from which cocoa butter, cocoa powder, and chocolate are made.
-It is a key ingredient in confectionery and beverages, valued for its rich flavor and aroma.", "@language": "en"
+It is a key ingredient in confectionery and beverages, valued for its rich flavour and aroma.", "@language": "en"
         }
     ]